mono/website/docs/about-mono/legal.md

 This does not include the Mono name, logo, or icon, which are registered trademarks of [Novell](http://www.novell.com/linux).

 This does not include Mono source code.

+Sample code shown on the website is licensed under the [MIT license](https://opensource.org/licenses/MIT).